Silverplate: Codename

 Originally the name for the aircraft modification project for the B-29 to enable it to drop a nuclear weapon, Silverplate eventually came to identify the training and operational aspects of the program as well.
 The airplane modification project fell under the purview of the Manhattan Project's Project Alberta after March 1945.
-The original codename for the project was "Silver Plated" but continued usage of the term shortened it to the one word "Silverplate".
+The original codename for the project was "Silver Plated," but continued usage of the term shortened it to the one word "Silverplate".
 For security reasons, the codename "Silverplate" was not officially registered.
 Confusion then resulted when the War Department allocated "Silverplate" to another project.
 Arnold's office had to order the other agency to discontinue its use of the codename.

 Los Alamos' Thin Man and Fat Man code names were adopted by the USAAF for the weapons.
 A cover story was devised that Silverplate was about modifying a Pullman car for use by President Franklin Roosevelt (Thin Man) and United Kingdom Prime Minister Winston Churchill (Fat Man) on a secret tour of the United States.

 Initial experiments

-The USAAF sent instructions to its Army Air Forces Materiel Command at Wright Field, Ohio, on 30 November 1943, for a highly classified B-29 modification project.
+The USAAF sent instructions to its Army Air Forces Materiel Command at Wright Field, Ohio, on 30 November 1943 for a highly classified B-29 modification project.
 The Manhattan Project would deliver full-sized mockups of the weapons shapes to Wright Field by mid-December, where Army Air Forces Materiel Command would modify an aircraft and deliver it for use in bomb flight testing at Muroc Army Air Field in California.
-B-29-5-BW 42-6259 (referred to as the "Pullman airplane" from an internal code name assigned it by the Engineering Division of Army Air Forces Materiel Command) was delivered to the 468th Bombardment Group at Smoky Hill AAB, Kansas, on 30 November 1943, and flown to Wright Field on 2 December.
+B-29-5-BW 42-6259 (referred to as the "Pullman airplane" from an internal code name assigned it by the Engineering Division of Army Air Forces Materiel Command) was delivered to the 468th Bombardment Group at Smoky Hill Army Airfield in Kansas on 30 November 1943 and was flown to Wright Field on 2 December.

 Modifications to the bomb bays of 42-6259 were extensive and time-consuming.
 Its four 12 ft bomb bay doors and the fuselage section between the bays were removed and a single 33 ft bomb bay configured.
 The length of the initial gun-type bomb shape was approximately 17 ft, necessitating that it be carried in the aft bomb bay, with some of its length protruding into the forward bay.
 The implosion-type bomb was mounted in the forward bay.
 New bomb suspensions and bracing were attached for both shape types, and separate twin-release mechanisms were mounted in each bay, using modified glider tow-cable attach-and-release mechanisms.